• Skip to primary navigation

 Mason jar with mug cake mix red and white string and a decorative spoon.

 Do you have a sweet tooth?
-After dinner, do you crave just a little something sweet?
+After dinner, do you crave a little sweet dessert?
 I admit to being that person.
 Yet I try not to have too many temptations calling my name around the house.
 You know, because once I know they are there, I worry about them.

 The Solution: Single-serve mug cake mix.
 It's just enough to satisfy your sweet tooth, without having the rest of the cake left hanging around, tempting you to eat more.